 All about Florence (City Guide)

 There is a tourist office in the city’s main train station.
-Other Info Points are located at the airport, in Via Cavour, at the Brancacci Chapel and at the Bigallo Museum.
+Other Info Points are located at the airport, in the Via Cavour, at the Brancacci Chapel and at the Bigallo Museum.

 The Firenzecard costs 85 Euro and gives 72 hours of free access to the museums (and some of the city’s churches).
 The Firenzecard+ costs 7 Euro extra and has the added value of being able to use public transport.

 The entire historical center of Florence is a UNESCO World Heritage Site.
 10% of the country’s works of art are to be found in the Tuscan capital.
 Note that during the Covid crisis for most of the museums and other sights the Green Pass is required.

 A visit to the city had best start at the Piazza del Duomo.
 The Cathedral is built around the earlier Santa Reparata Cathedral.
 Highlights are Brunelleschi’s Dome, Giotto’s Bell Tower, the Baptistery and the Museo dell’Opera del Duomo.
 The Duomo is free, there is a combo-ticket for these other highlights.